-If you're not in the mood for fried stuff, consider some of the seafood options they have here.
-The seafood cocktail is a little pricey (around \$7), but the shrimp consommé (prepared, no doubt, from all the shells left over from making the cocktails) is very tasty.
-Make sure to have them sprinkle the soup with cilantro and onion.
+If you're not in the mood for fried stuff, consider seafood.
+The seafood cocktail is a little pricey (around \$7), but the shrimp consommé (prepared, no doubt, from all the shrimp shells left over from making the cocktails) is very tasty.
+Make sure to have servers sprinkle the soup with cilantro and onion.
 Only \$1.50 - a genuine MSM bargain.